How to Settle Your Dog's Tummy Ache at Home

 - Serve food in small quantities and often throughout the day.

-- Offer the bland diet until vomiting subsides and the stools become firm again.
+- Offer a bland diet until vomiting subsides and the stool becomes firm again.

-- Adding a dollop of plain yogurt or a bit of cottage cheese to food or offering on it own may introduce good, healthy bacteria that may help soothe the irritated intestines.
+- Adding a dollop of plain yogurt or a bit of cottage cheese to food or offering it on its own may introduce good, healthy bacteria that may help soothe the irritated intestines.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.